d2s/Documentation/docs/HowtoUseRsyncOSX.md

 > - backup (and restore) local files on Mac to local storage (attached disks)
 >   - if this is _the only use_ there might be _other tools_ more useful than RsyncOSX

 Make sure you understand the basics how rsync works before using RsyncOSX (and rsync).
-See below:

 **Warning**: default parameters for rsync is to **synchronize** the **source** and **destination**.
 A "restore" will **delete** all files in the source which are not in the destination.
 The main objective to RsyncOSX is to keep **source** directory and **destination** (backup) directory **synchronized**.
 When a source directory is backed up, the destination is 100% synchronized with the source in the moment the backup task is completed.
 There are **no revisions** of files in the backup in **default RsyncOSX**.
 Old files in the backup are either replaced with new ones or deleted if so is true in source.